 The surgery won’t affect your penis or scrotum, the sac that covers your testicles.

 The surgery usually takes about an hour.
 The doctor will close the cut with staples or stitches.
-He’ll take them out a week or so later.
+They’ll take them out a week or so later.
 You may go home the day of your surgery, or you might have a short hospital stay.

 These dos and don’ts after surgery will help you heal: